amanmrangin/devops_learning/README.md

         Notes:
            - Expose the information enough to understand the behavior of system/applications/platforms/infrastructure
            - Transmit/collect/store the information in a centralized location
-           - Mindful of the associated costs to store
+           - Mindful of the associated costs to Storage
            - Reduce the Log levels to control the flood
            - Mask/redact the sensitive data
            - Build Alerts to create Tickets based on events to get the attention from team(s) to respond
            - Have Root Cause Analysis (RCA) on the events

 ## DevOps Processes:

     Continuous Delivery (CD): A practice that combines the practies of both Continuous Integration(CI) and Continous Deployment (CD).
 There are a few tools offer these practices implemented independently or combined to increase the velocity of developer by reducing the cycle time between build, test and deploy phases

         Continuous Integration (CI): A Process for